DrunkenAlcoholic/Screen_Recorder/README.md

 # Desktop Screen Recorder

 A straightforward bash script for recording your desktop with separate audio tracks.
-I wrote this because I needed a simple way to record screencasts and edit the audio separately afterward.
+I needed a simple way to record screencasts and edit the audio separately afterward.

 ## What it does